JChua03/Cyclistic/README.md

 Financial analyst in Cyclistic has concluded that annual members are much more profitable than casual riders.
 Therefore, it is believe that the key to future growth was to maximize the number of annual members.
 It is also believe that it will be more beneficial to create a marketing campaign that targets casual members to become Cyclistic members.

+### For this case study, I will be using the Google Data Analytics Certificate processes to provide recommendation to the Director of Marketing.

 # Ask
 Business Task: To launch a marketing campaign targeted to casual riders by identifying how casual and member riders uses Cyclistic differently.